 - Shell skin: The skin forming the external surface of the Chrysalis.

-- Greeting the public: How the Chrysalis and other features of Merriweather Park at Symphony Woods features will relate to the general public.
+- Greeting and attracting the public: How the Chrysalis and other features of Merriweather Park at Symphony Woods will accomodate the general public and attract visitors.

 - What comes next: Future features of Merriweather Park at Symphony Woods, including the Butterfly, the Merriground, the Picnic Table, the Caterpillar, and the Merriweather Horns.

-The series will conclude with a detailed timeline of the events and activities from the creation of Symphony Woods up to the public opening of the Chrysalis amphitheater.
+- Timeline: A detailed timeline, with references, of the events and activities from the creation of Symphony Woods up to the public opening of the Chrysalis amphitheater.